Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

 \begin{lemma} For any biconed graph $\G$ there is a bijection $\phi_2: \R(\GG) \rightarrow \F(\GG)$. \end{lemma}

-\begin{proof} Let $R$ be a birooted forest of $\G$.
-To define $\phi_2(R)$, we show how to convert the information of rooted vertices of $R$ into rooted edges.
-For each $1$-rooted component of $R$ let $v_s$ denote the smallest vertex in that component.
-If $v_s$ is the rooted vertex do not root any edges in that component.
-If the rooted vertex is not $v_s$, then $1$-root the first edge of the (unique) path from the rooted vertex to $v_s$.
-If there is a birooted component of $R$ containing $\ol{0}$ (which is always rooted), $1$-root the first edge in the path from the other root vertex to $\ol{0}$.
-For any other birooted component, $1$-root the first and last edges of the (unique) path from one rooted vertex to the other.
-If this path consists of exactly one edge, $2$-root that edge.
+\begin{proof} Let $R$ be a birooted forest of $\G$, with underlying edge set $F$.
+To define $\phi_2(R)$, we show how to convert the information of rooted vertices of $R$ into a weighting $\omega:F \rightarrow {\mathbb N}_{\geq 1}$ on the edges.
+For each rooted (but not birooted) component of $R$, let $v_s$ denote the smallest vertex in that component.
+If $v_s$ is the rooted vertex then all edges in that component get weight one.
+If the rooted vertex is not $v_s$, then assign $\omega(e) = 2$ where $e$ is the first edge of the (unique) path from the rooted vertex to $v_s$.
+Next, if there is a birooted component of $R$ containing $\ol{0}$ (which is always rooted), then we assign $\omega(f) = 2$ where $f$ is the first edge in the path from the other root vertex to $\ol{0}$.
+For any other birooted component, we assign a weight of $2$ to the first and last edges of the path from one rooted vertex to the other.
+If this path consists of exactly one edge, we assign a weight of $3$ to that edge.
+Finally, any edge not yet assigned weight is given weight $1$.

-We will check that what we get is a $2$-edge-rooted forest.
-Condition $(C0)$ is automatically met since $\Fsp$ consists of the same underlying edge set as $R$ (without the roots).
+We check that the resulting weighted collection of edges is a $2$-weighted forest.
+Condition $(C0)$ is automatically met as $F$ consists of the same underlying edge set as $R$.
 Condition $(C1)$ and $(C2)$ are met since there is at most one birooted component in $R$.
-Condition $(C3)$ is met since in a birooted component, one vertex root lies in $A$ and the other lies in $\ol A \cup \ol 0$, so the path between the root vertices of the $2$-edge-rooted component must cross the bridging edges an odd number of times in total.
+Condition $(C3)$ is met since in a birooted component, one vertex root lies in $A$ and the other lies in $\ol A \cup \ol 0$, so the path between the root vertices must cross between $A$ and $\ol A \cup \ol 0$ an odd number of times in total.

-To see that the above process is reversible, notice that just by checking the number of rooted edges within a component it is easy to see if the component was rooted or birooted in the birooted forest.
-If there is no edge root in the component, we give $v_s$ the root.
-Otherwise we recover the desired vertex roots since we the unique path it defined can be read off from the two rooted edges (or $\ol{0}$ and a rooted edge). \end{proof}
+To see that the above process is reversible, notice that just by checking the excess weight of a component it is easy to see if the component was rooted or birooted in the birooted forest.
+If the component has no excess weight, we give $v_s$ the root.
+If there is a single weighted edge $e$ we root the vertex of $e$ that is furthest from $v_s$ in that component.
+If the component has excess weight $2$ we recover the desired vertex roots by considering the unique shortest path that connects the two weighted edges (or $\ol{0}$ and the single weighted edge).
+Finally if $v$ is a vertex in $\G$ not used in any edge in $F$ we root that isolated vertex. \end{proof}

 By composing the two maps we created in this section we get a bijection $\phi = \phi_2 \circ \phi_1$ from $\T(\G)$ to $\F(\GG)$: